wrathofquan/timescale-r-citibike/README.md

 ```
 ![](https://github.com/wrathofquan/timescale-r-citibike/blob/main/images/nyc-points.png)

 Not bad but there is clearly an overplotting problem.
-We can try to do better with by playing around with ggplot's [geoms](https://ggplot2.tidyverse.org/reference/) to overlay density plots to show where more rides are originating.
+We can try to do better by experimenting with ggplot's [geoms](https://ggplot2.tidyverse.org/reference/) to overlay density plots to show where more rides are originating.

 ```
 ggplot() +